CSLewin/APBW/mess/Weapons and Armor.md

 - Slashing: Add the wielder's Might or Grace score to the damage value twice, rather than once.
 	- Critical Effect: The target's armor immediately suffers two strikes in addition to any strikes normally inflicted.

+### Dual-Wielding:
-### Dual-Wielding: A difficult but impressive technique.
-When dual-wielding, the attack makes a single attack roll representing an attempt to strike with both weapons.
-The total inventory slots occupied by all wielded weapons are applied as a penalty to the wielder's attack roll.
+Fighting with more than one weapon simultaneously is a difficult but impressive technique.
+When dual-wielding, the attacker makes a single attack roll representing an attempt to strike with both weapons.
+While dual-wielding, the total number of inventory slots occupied by all wielded weapons are applied as a penalty to the wielder's attack roll.
 On a successful attack made while dual-wielding, the attacker rolls damage for both weapons but applies only the higher result.

-Weapon Durability:
+### Weapon Durability
 On an attack roll of a natural 1, a weapon strikes awkwardly or is fired imprudently and may become damaged, waste ammunition, or become mystically misaligned.

 Melee weapons suffer a -1 penalty to damage for every strike they have received.
 If this penalty would reduce a weapon's total damage roll to 0 or less, the weapon breaks and cannot be used until it is repaired.
 All melee weapon strikes may be removed from a weapon with an hour's work and access to tools as simple as a whetstone, file, or hammer.

 Ranged weapons immediately roll their ammo usage die when they receive a strike in addition to the end of the combat in which the weapon was fired.

 Magic fighting techniques **gain** an additional damage die of their existing die size when they receive a strike.
 If any two or more damage dice roll matching numbers, the technique's power exceeds the character's control and immediately deals the total damage rolled to the attacker in addition to the target.
 All magic fighting technique strikes may be removed with an hour of uninterrupted meditation.
 	- Note to self: Write a method for warlocks to deliberately overcharge their power to start out with higher dicepools.

 ## Armor and Shields